jayqi/reprexlite/docs/docs/design-philosophy.md

 The primary design goal of reprexlite is that it should be **quick and convenient** to use.
 That objective drove the emphasis on following the design characteristics:

 - **Lightweight**. reprexlite needs to be in your virtual environment to be able to run your code.
 By having minimal and lightweight dependencies itself, reprexlite is quick to install and is unlikely to conflict with your other dependencies.
+Any advanced functionality that require heavier dependencies are optional.
 - **Easy access**. reprexlite comes with a CLI, so you can quickly create a reprex without needing to start a Python shell or to import anything.
   - **And flexible**.
 The CLI isn't the only option.
 The [Python library](../api-reference/reprex/) provides programmatic access, and there is an optional [IPython/Jupyter extension](../ipython-jupyter-magic/) for use with a cell magic.